-Thanksgiving Day we moved from Coco Bandero Cays to the Holandes Cays.
-Along the way we caught a pretty good sized fish, which was our hope, so we could have a special Thanksgiving Day meal.
-There are relatively few United States flagged vessels here, most seeming to be from European countries so it seemed a little different.
-There was no chance for turkey and all that goes with it, as getting even bare essentials here is difficult, so fish cooked on the grill was a great substitute.
-We are certainly thankful for all our blessings no matter where we are.
-The Holandes Cays are the furthest from the mainland and therefore they have the clearest water.
+On Thanksgiving Day, we moved from Coco Bandero Cays to the Holandes Cays.
+Along the way, we caught a pretty good-sized fish, which was our hope, so we could have a special Thanksgiving Day meal.
+There are relatively few United States-flagged vessels here, most seeming to be from European countries, so it seemed a little different.
+There was no chance for turkey, and all that goes with it, as getting even bare essentials here is difficult, so fish cooked on the grill was a great substitute.
+We are certainly thankful for all our blessings, wherever we may be.
+The Holandes Cays are the furthest from the mainland, and therefore, they have the clearest water.
 We are anchored in thirty feet, but the bottom is quite visible.
-These cays are protected by a large and wide reef so while the surf is crashing nearby, it is peaceful on our side of the reef.
+These cays are protected by a large and wide reef, so while the surf is crashing nearby, it is peaceful on our side of the reef.

 1 comment: